khoih-prog/ESP_DoubleResetDetector/README.md

 2. The `ESP32` Arduino platform with a recent stable release [`ESP32 Core 1.0.4 or newer`] (https://github.com/espressif/arduino-esp32)

 ### Releases
-#### v1.0.1
+#### v1.0.0

 ### PURPOSE:

 Detects a double reset so that an alternative start-up mode can be used.
-One example use is to allow re-configuration of a device's wifi.
+One example use is to allow re-configuration of a device's wifi credentials.

-### LICENCE:	MIT